fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 - There does not appear to be numbers that require handling (e.g. 1999)
 - There are section markers (e.g. II and III ).

-I’m sure there is a lot more going on to the trained eye.
+I'm sure there is a lot more going on to the trained eye.
 We are going to look at general text cleaning steps in this tutorial.
 Nevertheless, consider some possible objectives we may have when working with this text document.
 For example:
 - If we were interested in developing a Kafkaesque language model, we may want to keep all